-- Advent wreath - Nativity Baby Jesus, Wise Men & camels
+- · Advent wreath - Nativity Baby Jesus, Wise Men & camels

-Begin your time together by lighting the canter candle in your Advent wreath and thanking God for sending his Son, Jesus.
+Begin your time together by lighting all of the candles on your Advent wreath and the center or Christ candle.
+Thank God for sending his Son, Jesus.

 Read Luke 2:1-21